Can I have another Working Holiday?

 ❗️In other words: Police certificates are valid indefinitely and can only be re-used, if:

-This graph below applies to the time when you apply for the IEC work permit.
+The graph below helps you decide and applies to the time when you submit your IEC work permit application.

 I spent more than 6 months in Canada; do I need a police certificate from Canada?